 Nutrition: 191 calories | 16.4g fat | 5.6g net carbs | 7.2g protein.

 7. Hard-boiled eggs

-A source of quality protein, eggs can definitely curb midnight hunger.
+A source of quality protein, hard-boiled eggs can definitely curb midnight hunger.
 One hard-boiled egg has over 6g of this nutrient and is a source of the amino acid tryptophan we talked about earlier 17.
 Another benefit of course is that it’s practically a zero-carb food so you don’t have to worry about raising your glucose levels.
-Plus, you can make them in ten minutes tops.
+Enjoy as is or, if you must, as egg salad or deviled eggs.

 Nutrition: 77 calories | 5.3g fat | 0.5g net carbs | 6.2g protein.

 8. Coconut milk

 Sugar-free coconut milk you see sold in cartons can also beat that keto late-night hunger.
 Its fat content is not only great on a low-carb diet but also highly satisfying.
 Not only that, the fat in coconut milk is mostly lauric acid, which studies show can help promote better sleep 8.
 Just around 3 fl oz of coconut milk is all you need to get 15g of its fat along with around 3g of protein18.
 Drink up as is or make yourself a smoothie or maybe even hot cocoa with it.

 Nutrition: 169 calories | 15.2g fat | 3.3g net carbs | 3.3g protein.

 Sure, chocolate is a source of caffeine, but it only contains a small amount compared to coffee.
 It also contains tryptophan and serotonin 19, which are both important for restful sleep.
 If you choose the right kind of chocolate — sugar-free and dark — you’ll curb sweet cravings and stay in ketosis.
 Just check out the nutrition info below for our Keto Dark Chocolate to see why.